bharateshwarpatil/lowlatency/System_Performance.md

 ### uptime:
  Check load averages to see if CPU load is increasing or decreasing over time.
 A load average over the number of CPUs in the system usually indicates saturation

+### vmstat:
+ Run vmstat per second, and check the idle columns to see how much headroom there is.
+Less than 10% can be a problem

+###  mpstat:
+Check for individual hot (busy) CPUs, identifying a possible thread scalability problem